YOURLS/.github/CONTRIBUTING.md

    git remote add upstream https://github.com/<upsteam-owner>/<repo-name>
    ```

-2. If you cloned a while ago, get the latest changes from upstream:
+2. If you cloned a while ago, get the latest changes from upstream.

    ```bash
    git checkout <dev-branch>